 A Pomeranian called Turi often accompanied the Queen on her carriage drives in the last years of her life and was at her side when she died.

-The head with a short fine muzzle,medium sized almond shaped eyes, the tiniest of pricked ears and an intelligent sweet expression add to the breed’s appeal.
+The head is wedge-shaped with a short fine muzzle.
+He has medium sized almond-shaped eyes, tiny pricked ears, and an intelligent sweet expression.

 The Pomeranian ranges in height from about Height: 8 – 11″ (20.3 – 27.9cm)

-TEMPERAMENT : The Pomeranian is a delightful family member, extrovert, lively and very, very intelligent.
-Pomeranians excel at obedience with many Pomeranians over the years obtaining obedience titles.
-Pomeranians are very loyal and loving towards their family.
-Pomeranians can be “yappy” if allowed to do so.
+Pomeranians can be yappy little dogs if allowed to misbehave.
 Like human children, well brought up Pomeranians are obedient, well mannered and a joy to live with.

-More Information regarding this delightful Breed is available on our site Pomeranian Resources.
+More Information regarding this delightful dog breed is available on our site Pomeranian Resources.